 The same well-heeled woman who I met on the terrace at the Bar Pasticerria Santo Stefano, who told me about Ristorante Diana, also suggested Osteria Bartollini, near the Basilica di San Francesco, where the menu centres on fried and grilled fish, and ice cream.

 Oops, I nearly forgot the art scene in Bologne.
-On my last morning, I dropped into the Pinacoteca Nazionale Bologna.
+On my last morning during my first visit, I dropped into the Pinacoteca Nazionale Bologna.
 Along with the frescoes, here I caught up on the 16th century Mannerist movement for which Bologna is so famous.